 Beef Stroganoff has always been a traditional dinner for generations of families.
-Many use sour cream to make the sauce creamy, however I found that using heavy cream makes the sauce heartier and smoother.
-And let’s not forget about all the flavors from mustard and Worcestershire sauce that are irreplaceable in this version of Stroganoff.
+Many use sour cream to make the sauce creamy.
+However I found that using heavy cream makes the sauce smoother.
+And let’s not forget about all the flavors from mustard and Worcestershire sauce!

 To make it the right way you will definitely need right kind of meat.
-The tender the cut, the better: tenderloin, top sirloin or rib-eye steak.
+The tender the cut, the better.
+We are talking tenderloin, top sirloin or rib-eye steak.

 If you can’t find a tender steak, I would suggest to use ground beef rather than buying a rough cut.
-Yes, ground beef is much better replacement of a good steak, than stew beef type of meat that will make you break your teeth while eating this wonderful Beef Stroganoff.
+Yes, ground beef is much better replacement of a good steak.
+Because stew beef type of meat that will make you break your teeth while eating this wonderful Beef Stroganoff.

 First of all, use sirloin steak, ribeye steak, or fillet steak.
-This will ensure that the beef is juicy and tender and not dry and hard.
+This will ensure that the beef is juicy and tender.
+Instead of dry and hard.

 - 4 tablespoons butter divided

 - 1.5 lb. steak sirloin